Rocky Hinds: USC

-After a visit to the campus in Januaryof his freshman year in high school, Rocky received a football scholarship to the University of Southern California.
+After a visit to the campus in January of his freshman year in high school, Rocky received a football scholarship to the University of Southern California.
 In 2004, Hinds was redshirt as a freshman quarterback for Head Coach Pete Carroll.
 Hinds became dissatisfied at USC when he was listed and 3rd on the depth chart behind Matt Leinart and John David Booty, and with the additional pressure of incoming freshman Mark Sanchez.
 Hinds shopped around at other colleges looking to transfer to, most notably was Texas.
 After Hinds decided to transfer to UNLV, accusations arrived that UNLV was tampering with the transfer, but Hinds stated that, "There was no tampering."

 UNLV

 Hinds was part of the 2005 UNLV transfer class that included Eric Wright (USC), Tony Cade (Oklahoma) and Mil'Von James (UCLA).
 In the 2005 Season Rocky was redshirted as he transferred to UNLV.
 Due to NCAA transfer guidelines Hinds was able to practice with the team but could not be active.
 In 2006, he earned his first college athletic letter by playing in all 12 games (started 11).
 On his first game against Idaho State, Hinds threw for 322 yards (24 for 42) with a TD and a single rushing TD.
 The first TD pass was a 71-yard pass to Ryan Wolfe.
 At the end of the season, he passed for 2,148 yrs which is ranked 8th in school history.
 College Football News ranked Number 94th candidate for 2006 Heisman Trophy.
 In 2006, he was a member of the Rebel Leadership Committee.During the 2007 off-season, Rocky had right knee surgery to repair a partially torn ACL.
 Despite the injury he was named preseason second team All-MWC by Athlon and third team by Phil Steele's and was ranked as Number 27th best QB in college football.
 Sporting New listed Hinds as having the strongest arm in the Mountain West.
 Due to injuries Rocky did not play his senior year.